-Features also influence price.
+Features also influence the price.
 Most video streaming providers offer multiple live streaming plans.
 Cheaper, more basic plans limit the number of features available.
 More expensive plans add advanced features, some of which are essential for business use.
-However, many streaming platform offer cheap plans that restrict features highlighted on their website, and include necessary features only on very expensive plans.
+However, many streaming platforms offer cheap plans that restrict features highlighted on their website and include necessary features only on very expensive plans.

 Cost of streaming solutions in 2019

 Let’s shift now and look at the cost of 5 streaming solutions.
-We’re going to examine pricing for Brightcove, DaCast, IBM Cloud Video, Livestream, and Wowza.
+We’re going to examine pricing for Brightcove, Dacast, IBM Cloud Video, Livestream, and Wowza.
 All of these are capable, pro-grade platforms.
-However, pricing and functionality varies widely.
+However, pricing and functionality vary widely.

 The first platform we’ll look at is Brightcove.
 As a video hosting service, Brightcove focuses on marketing tools and businesses, OTT, advertising, and analytics.
 However, the service is quite expensive compared to most platforms.

-Starting $19 per month you get access to a top-tier CDN, Akamai, with near instant and unlimited live channel provisioning as well as 24/7 customer support.
-The recently upgraded fully white label player support chapter markers for video and include a paywall and pre-roll ads starting $125 per month.
-At this price, you get access to ALL the features of the platform including video API access, multi level access, low latency streaming and real time analytics (recently released in Beta).
-Until end of July, you can access all of this for just $79 only!
+Starting $19 per month you get access to a top-tier CDN, Akamai, with near-instant and unlimited live channel provisioning as well as 24/7 customer support.
+The recently upgraded fully white-label player support chapter markers for video and include a paywall and pre-roll ads starting $125 per month.
+At this price, you get access to ALL the features of the platform including video API access, multi-level access, low latency streaming and real-time analytics (recently released in Beta).
+Until the end of July, you can access all of this for just $79 only!